-A Director, Mr T. Morgan provides legal services to the Company as required on normal terms and conditions with the total paid/payable by the Company being \$2,137 (2022: \$nil).
+The firm in which a Director, Mr T. Morgan is associated with provides legal services to the Company as required on normal terms and conditions with the total paid/payable by the Company being \$5,429 (2023: \$2,137).

 The daughter and son-in-law of CEO John Hume is employed by the Club under normal award terms and conditions.